 The engine oil filter should be replaced with a new filter at every engine oil change.
 We recommend you use Mopar Engine Oil Filters.

 Engine Oil Filter Selection

 This manufacturer’s engines have a full-flow type disposable oil filter.
 Use a filter of this type for replacement.
 The quality of replacement filters varies considerably.
-Only high quality filters should be used to assure most efficient service.
-Mopar engine oil filters are high quality oil filters and are recommended.
+Only high-quality filters should be used to assure the most efficient service.
+Mopar engine oil filters are high-quality oil filters and are recommended.